QuantGeekDev/QuantGeekDev/README.md

 ### Community Manager for r/modelcontextprotocol and the MCP Discord - the #1 spot for mcp discussion and insight
 ---

-You can also blame me for this
+You can also blame me for this:
 [![Watch the video](https://img.youtube.com/vi/UzGUjCjGyp8/maxresdefault.jpg)](https://youtu.be/UzGUjCjGyp8)